almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 <a href="https://twitter.com/almostengr" target="_blank">Twitter</a>,
 and participating in a number of tech related groups on Facebook, sometimes I see or get asked questions about how to get into tech.
-I decided to compile the questions that I get asked about getting into tech or changing from non-tech role to a tech role into the resource that you see here.
+I decided to compile the questions that I get asked about getting into tech as a first career or changing from non-tech career to a tech career into the resource that you see here.
 As I get asked more questions, I will update this page with my answers to those questions.
 If you have a question that is not answered here, you can reach out to me on
 <a href="https://twitter.com/almostengr" target="_blank">Twitter</a> or
-<a href="https://www.instagram.com/almostengr" target="_blank">Instagram</a>.
+<a href="https://www.instagram.com/almostengr" target="_blank">Instagram</a> or by
+submitting an
+<a href="https://github.com/almostengr/almostengrwebsite/issues" target="_blank">issue on the website repo</a>.

 ## Categories